daylay92/shopping_basket/README.md

 **Timing**

 You have 3 weeks to accomplish the assignment.
 You decide yourself how much time and effort you invest in it, but one of our colleagues tends to say: "Make sure it is good" ;-).
-Please send Yannick (yannick@madewithlove.be) an email when you are ready with the assignment.
+Please send Yannick (jobs@madewithlove.be) an email when you are ready with the assignment.
 Please mention your name, Github username and a link to what we need to review.